-The 10 Best TV Shows of the Year So Far
+The Best TV Shows of the Year So Far

 Russian Doll (Netflix)

 The people demanded more Natasha Lyonne, and Netflix delivered with this extremely Natasha Lyonne series, which the Orange Is the New Black star created with Bachelorette writer-director Leslye Headland and Amy Poehler.
 A monument to the old, weird New York, Russian Doll is an uncategorizable half-hour show in which cranky, self-destructive loner Nadia (Lyonne) keeps dying on her 36th birthday.
 Whether she’s hit by a cab, falls into a manhole or trips on the stairs, she always finds herself back in the same bathroom on the same night, as if nothing has happened.
-The story takes a fascinating turn when Nadia meets Alan (Charlie Bennett), a jilted boyfriend who’s caught in the same death loop.
+The story takes a fascinating turn when Nadia meets Alan (Charlie Barnett), a jilted boyfriend who’s caught in the same death loop.
 Beneath its tough, mysterious exterior, Russian Doll conceals generous explorations of trust, trauma and—I’m not exaggerating here—the meaning of life.
 (It’s also apparently a comment on gentrification and a fractious moment in East Village history.)

 The Society (Netflix)